How To Stay Beach Safe This Summer With Kids

 Sometimes it can be easier to look for where the waves are breaking consistently and then look to each side where they don’t break consistently.
 These areas are likely to be rip currents.
 If you find yourself caught in a rip current, try and stay calm and swim parallel to the beach.

-If you (or a friend or family member) are stung by a jellyfish:
+If you (or a friend or family member) are stung by a bluebottle you should:

-- Wash off any remaining tentacles with seawater or pick the tentacles off with your fingers (the tentacles usually can’t sting through the tougher skin on your fingers)
+- Wash off any remaining tentacles with seawater or try and rub the tentacles off with a dry towel.
+Some say you can pick the tentacles off with your fingers as the tentacles usually can’t sting through the tougher skin on your fingers.

 - Immerse the stung area in hot water (no hotter than can usually be tolerated)